Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Items/Tome of the Blooded.md

 - Stellard's Ring
 - Telinde's Bracelet

 Andries had a Boggle store it for him, but it escaped and later got captured by smugglers.
 It was hidden in a chest, and then abbandoned for 50 years.
-When the [[Party (C3)]] arrived with refugees from [[Cogastr]], they discovered the chest and release the Boggle.
+When the [[Hex Circulum]] arrived with refugees from [[Cogastr]], they discovered the chest and release the Boggle.
 The book was chosen as a reward, concealed by a riddle, and given to Lenora.